danielBingham/peerreview/documentation/testing/README.md

 - [ ] Login to a user with email and password
     - [ ] Connect ORCID iD to the account

-## Reputation Generation

-- [ ] Register a new user with email and password
-    - [ ] Test reputation generation with an ORCID iD

 ## User Profile Edit

 - Login to a User